JAGS-CLOUD/JAGS-CLOUD/README.md

 # AlphaML: Machine Learning Course

 Are you interested in a career in Machine Learning but feel overwhelmed by the unstructured content available?
 Unsure if your educational background or professional experience is enough to dive into ML?
-Join our **2-month AlphaML program**, where we start from scratch and empower you to execute impactful hackathons and industry-grade projects!
+Learn from **2-month AlphaML program**, where you start from scratch and  get empowered to execute impactful hackathons and industry-grade projects!

 ## Table of Contents